-Wigneswaran, who is the current general secretary of the Tamil People's Alliance (TPA) was speaking to journalists and participants at the TPA's youth wing event in Mullaitivu.
+Wigneswaran, who is the current general secretary of the Tamil Makkal Kootani (TMK) was speaking to journalists and participants at the TMK's youth wing event in Mullaitivu.

 "When they were giving time two years ago, I asked Nisha Biswal who came from the US, 'You are giving time.
 You haven’t looked at what has been done so far.
 You must make them do these within a particular time period.'
 She said, 'Yes, we will definitely do that'."

 "I also asked her, 'You will tell them and leave.
 What would you do if they fail to do it?'
 The US said that they will always be there for us.
 But the US is not here now.
 They left.
 Now if we give more time, if this keeps dragging on, the world will forget our issues."